mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

 Map-Refresh after save
 ----------------------
 After saving an object, the refresh can be activated using the *refreshLayersAfterFeatureSave* option.
 This parameter is used to reload the defined layer instances in the map-element.
 This makes changes regarded to WMS services directly visible in the map.
+This event is thrown only if the "Save" button of the attribute dialog is pressed.

 If the YAML application is used in the /application folder, it can be specified by unique name or by the instance-ID.
 If the applications are edited using the graphical user interface in the backend with the digitizer-element, it can be specified by the instance-ID.